elastic/elasticsearch-net-example/README.md

 Now we are search for either `exact term match on id.keyword boosted with 1000` *OR* `function scored query on our selected fields` *AND* `nested search on authors name.raw`.

-A keen observer will have spotted a `+` before `q.Nested` this automatically wraps the query in a filter to hint to elasticsearch we do not care about the score.
+A keen observer will have spotted a `+` before `q.Nested` this automatically wraps the query in a filter to hint to Elasticsearch we do not care about the score.

 Similarly `!` can be used to easily negate a query.